 Colin J. Campbell wrote the foreword.
 This already shows the seriousness of this book and it is a unique compliment that Colin J. Campbell has given credit to this work.

-Dr. Colin J. Campbell has written the preface, so the laurels he had so long preserved were bestowed to Daniele only.
+An overview of the trends, history, and geopolitics of the petroleum industry.
 Daniele is really getting into the midst of it all, when he discusses his own analysis that peak oil for conventional hydrocarbons has been reached back in 2006.
 This implies that we now rely on unconventional hydrocarbons.
 His criticism is such that statistical agencies and oil producers include these unconventional hydrocarbons under conventional hydrocarbons.
 This confuscates the whole picture, and makes statistics unreliable.

 Ganser D., 2017, Europa im Erdölrausch, 8th edn, Orell Füssli Verlag, Zürich.